nickworonekin/puyotools/README.md

   * Compile BMP (GMP)

 ## Help Wanted
-If you have any information on any of the following please post it at the [http://www.puyonexus.net/forum/viewtopic.php?f=7&t=393 relevant topic at Puyo Nexus].
+If you have any information on any of the following please post it at the [relevant topic at Puyo Nexus](http://www.puyonexus.net/forum/viewtopic.php?f=7&t=393).
 Thank you!
   * No help needed at the moment.